 The Doctor of Legal Practice involves students in two formal elements of activity: workshops and supervision of their own research

-You will attend three to four two day workshops, in Nottingham, in each of the first three years of your study.
+You will attend two or three two-day workshops, in Nottingham, in each of the first three years of your study.

-These are co-taught with the Doctor of Education and Doctor of Social Practice and deal with topics that are generically relevant to research at doctorate level.
+These are co-taught with students undertaking professional doctorates in other disciplines and deal with topics that are generically relevant to research at doctorate level.
 Each workshop or group of workshops is linked to a specific stage in the project.

 How you’re taught

-The course is structured in phases over, a minimum three-year period.
+The course is structured in phases over, a minimum four-year period.

-You will attend three to four two-day workshops, in Nottingham, in each of the first three years of your study.
-These are co-taught with the Prof Doc in Education and Prof Doc in Social Practice and deal with topics that are generically relevant to research at doctorate level.
+You will attend two or three two-day workshops, in Nottingham, in each of the first three years of your study.
+These are co-taught with students undertaking professional degrees in other disciplines and deal with topics that are generically relevant to research at doctorate level.
 Each workshop or group of workshops is linked to a specific stage in the project.

 Your research project

 Unlike the PhD, which is assessed by a single thesis delivered at the end of the project, the professional doctorate structure involves students in shaping their research project around a sequence of documents, the first four of which are submitted and assessed during the first three years of the project (and you should project manage your time accordingly).
-You are not required to undertake empirical data collection (eg by questionnaire or interview) as part of your Prof Doc Legal Practice project, but you may do so, and your Prof Doc Education and Prof Doc Social Practice colleagues will often do so.
+You are not required to undertake empirical data collection (eg by questionnaire or interview) as part of your Prof Doc Legal Practice project, but you may do so, and indeed many students wish to do so.
 This useful document describing different kinds of legal research.

 Careers and employability